LucasCallamullo/Project-Python/README.md

 # Project in python

 ## [EN]
-The Software Projects we worked with in the previous TP are now in a text file called "progetti.csv" (click on the file name to download the compressed file), where each piece of data is separated from the next by pipe characters (“|”).
+The Software Projects we worked with in the previous TP are now in a text file called "proyectos.csv" (click on the file name to download the compressed file), where each piece of data is separated from the next by pipe characters (“|”).
 The first line of the file contains the headers and should be skipped when processing the file.
 Each line in the file is separated from the next with a line break, and each one has the following format: